 Nevada law has a number of fraud charges in Nevada Revised Statutes §§ 205.330-205.460.
 The statutes cover a broad range of accusations that involve gain through deception or false pretenses.

 Mortgage fraud is one of the more common and serious charges.
-Mortgage lending fraud means being engaged in a mortgage transaction and made a false statement or misrepresentation of material fact, knew about such a statement or misrepresentation, received money from such a transaction, conspired on such a false statement, or filed a document with the county recorder a document containing a false statement or misrepresentation.
+Mortgage lending fraud means being engaged in a mortgage transaction and made a false statement or misrepresentation of material fact, knowing about such a statement or misrepresentation, receiving money from such a transaction, conspiring on such a false statement, or filing a document with the county recorder a document containing a false statement or misrepresentation.

-Michael Pariente is a skilled Las Vegas defense attorney who can help build the complicated and creative defense that will provide you with the best possible fight against your white collar crime accusations, in both state and federal courts.
+Michael Pariente is a skilled Las Vegas defense attorney who can help build the complicated and creative defense that will provide you with the best possible fight against your white collar crime accusations in both state and federal courts.
 He is a former prosecutor and federal public defender who is experienced in Clark County courts.
-Call today at (702) 466-1871 to set up a free consultation.

 Battery Constituting Domestic Violence